lpmdiaz/3D-SFS/README.md

-# pop3D
-*Detecting positive selection from multidimensional site frequency spectra.*
+# pop3D: detecting positive selection from multidimensional site frequency spectra

 This software detects positive selection in three populations using the Composite Likelihood Ratio Test (CLRT) as a test for selection.
 It requires two 3D SFS files in input, as follows: